-It’s been a good week here, they have been loving their raw food and have started to get excited when they see me coming with their bowl.
+It’s been a good week here, the pups are now being weaned and have been loving their raw food.
+It's lovely to see them starting to get excited when they see me coming with their bowl.

-The puppies are becoming more aware of new surroundings and people, they become excited and intrigued when they see people, they are now starting to wag their little tails and make noise in excitement.
+The puppies are becoming more aware of new surroundings, they become excited and intrigued when they see people, they are now starting to wag their little tails and make noise in excitement too.
 They enjoy coming out of the pen for a good cuddle and play, normally choosing to nestle into my lap.

 Although they are still sleeping a lot, they are more active during the day and rough and tumble play with each other is now building up.
 Their puppy teeth have just popped through their gums - 28 shiny white teeth!